Dmitry Salita: Early years

-Salita was born in Odessa, in what was then the Ukrainian SSR of the Soviet Union (today Ukraine).
+Salita was born in Odesa, and grew up in Petrivka in the Odessa Oblast in what was then the Ukrainian SSR of the Soviet Union (today Ukraine).
 He was five years old when he saw his first boxing match.
 "It was Mike Tyson, and I remember dancing around my room that night imitating the moves", he recalled.
 Salita's family moved to the United States when he was nine years old, citing antisemitism in Ukraine, and settled in Flatbush, Brooklyn.
 His father, Aleksandr Lekhtman, was an engineer; his mother, Lyudmila Salita, was an accountant.
 He has one brother, Mikhail.

 His mother originally opposed her son's boxing, but eventually became an enthusiastic supporter.
 She died in January 1999, after a two-year battle with breast cancer.
 As a tribute to his mother, he uses her maiden name, Salita, as his professional name.

 Salita graduated with a Bachelor's degree in Business and Jewish Studies from Touro College.

 Marriage

-In September 2009, Salita married an Israeli citizen, Alona Aharonov, Alona is from the Lubavitch community.
+In September 2009, Salita married Alona Aharonov, Alona is from the Lubavitch community.

 In August 2013 as part of fundraising activities for the network of Chabad-Lubavitch Jewish schools Oholey Jinuj, during a gala dinner in Buenos Aires speaking with the Jewish Telegraphic Agency, Salita affirmed that at the end of his boxing career, he would like to migrate to Israel with his family.